paulloz/godot-ink/README.md

 ---

-Everything is handled in a `Story` node.
+Everything is handled in an `InkStory` node.
 If nothing is specified, the **C#** usage is the same as the **GDScript** one.

 ### Loading the story